phoenixframework/phoenix/guides/testing/testing_contexts.md

 ## Testing schemas

 When we generate our HTML Post resource, Phoenix generated a Blog context and a Post schema.
-It generated a test file for the context but no test file for the schema.
+It generated a test file for the context, but no test file for the schema.
 However, this doesn't mean we don't need to test the schema, it just means we did not have to test the schema so far.

 You may be wondering then: when do we test the context directly and when do we test the schema directly?
 The answer to this question is the same answer to the question of when do we add code to a context and when do we add it to the schema?